jasonhamilton/gamisodes-bulk-claim-tool/README.md

 # Usage

-Navigate directly to the main page of your wallet and use the "Claim All" button to handle bulk claiming.
+Navigate to the main page of the Gamisodes NFT viewer and use the "Claim All" button to handle bulk claiming.

+# FAQ

+**Why is the button not showing up?** If the button does not show up try refreshing the page.

+**Can I do this from my mobile phone?**  No, you must use the desktop version of Chrome for the plugin to work.

+**Is this safe?** Yes; the code is fully open-source and has been audited to ensure no funny stuff.
+Make sure to download the code directly from this repository.